moorepants/eme185/content/pages/syllabus.rst

 Assignments & Grades
 ====================

-You will receive a single grade for EME185A and EME185B (total of 8 units) that will be reported to you via the registrar at the end of the spring quarter.
+You will receive a **single grade** for EME185A and EME185B (total of 8 units) that will be reported to you via the registrar at the end of the spring quarter.
 After the winter quarter your grade will show as "IP" until the end of the spring quarter.
-All of the work in this class is graded per group, with each team member receiving the same grade as the group.
-Your peer evaluations may affect you individual grade.
+All of the work in this class is graded per group, with each team member receiving the same grade as the group but your peer evaluations will affect you individual grade.

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
 Check the website on a